WeConnectArchive/waltz-SDK-example/iOS/README.md

                 // Fallback on earlier versions
             }
         }
-The onReceiveNotification function returns true if it was handle by the SDK and false if it is for you to handle
+The onReceiveNotification function returns true if it was handled by the SDK and false if it is for you to handle

 5. SDK Callback for FCM update and for DDInfos.
 You should receive those callback from WltzSDKMgrDelegate if you registered your FCM and if there is any DDInfos (Destination Dispatch informations) available for you to use

         func didUpdateWaltzFCMTokenWithErrorCode(_ errorCode: SDKResponseCodes) {
         print("The Update FCM token quit with error code \(errorCode)") }

         func didGetWaltzDDInfos(_ ddInfos: DDInfos) {
         print("We have received the DD infos elevator: \(ddInfos.elevator) floor: \(ddInfos.floor)") }

 ## Waltz error code